 A strip of jagged mountains pierce the brooding clouds of the Southern Ocean.
 Icebound peaks loom over storm-washed beaches, while glaciers peek from the head of deep fjords.
 First believed to have been landed on by legendary explorer Captain James Cook, even to modern explorers, South Georgia presents a forbidding aura.
 But peer closer, and you will see greenery among the ice; movement on the beaches; wings in the skies above.
-While it seems hard to believe today, South Georgia was once one of the most degraded environments on Earth.
+While it seems hard to believe today.
+South Georgia was once one of the most degraded environments on Earth.
 Hearing of the rich pickings, sealers flocked to the island after Cook, slaughtering wantonly.
 Once the seals had been almost exterminated, visiting ships sought larger prey, and South Georgia became the world's largest whaling destination, with several settlements built to carry out this industrialised slaughter.
 Whalers from Norway introduced reindeer as game, which soon destroyed the islands native vegetation, while brown rats (accidentally introduced by Europeans and their boats) feasted upon seabirds and their eggs - a horror against which these naive birds had no defence.
 Thankfully, extensive conservation (including a painstaking eradication of reindeer and rats) has restored this magnificent island to its former glory - and glory it truly is.
 Beaches throng with hundreds of thousands of King Penguins, arguably some of Earth's most elegant animals.
 They must vie for space with the abundant Antarctic fur seals, all desperately defending territories and competing furiously for mates - and they themselves must avoid the southern elephant seals, Earth's largest seals (weighing up to a staggering four tonnes).
 Tiny South Georgia Pippits and Pintail Ducks (once almost extinct) are now abundant, and petrels, albatross and shags nest on the steep hillsides and wheel in the air above.
 In the sea, leopard seals stalk for their next penguin meal, fur seal pups play in the shallows, and offshore, a huge variety of whale species gorge on krill.
 Nowhere else on Earth can boast such a diversity of wildlife, or in such quantities; South Georgia truly has to be experienced to be believed.
+As in Antarctica, our exact itinerary will be dictated by weather and sea conditions, but especially by the wind and swell - nevertheless, our experienced Expedition Team and Captain will work their hardest to maximise opportunities to explore.
+Options include visiting the vast penguin colonies of Salisbury Plain and St Andrew's Bay, seeing the former whaling stations of Lieth and Stromness, drinking in the scenery and seal colonies of Gold Harbour, or exploring this island's fascinating exploration heritage at Grytviken (where legendary explorer Sir Ernest Shackleton is buried).
+South Georgia is one of those locations which grabs hold of the senses and never lets go; even long after departure, the jewel of the South Atlantic will captivate visitors for years to come.

-DAY 14: At Sea towards the Falkland Islands- Day 14 & 15
+DAY 14: At Sea - Crossing Drake Passage - Day 10 & 11